Cambridge Technical Diploma

 Minimum Entry Requirements

 Students must achieve our general Sixth Form entry requirements of five GCSEs at grade 4 or above, to be accepted on this course.
+Grade 4 or above in GCSE English and GCSE maths is recommended.
+To have studied a course at level 2, would be advantageous but not essential.

 Why Study the Cambridge Technical Diploma?